QuickLearner171998/reaction_prediction_seq2seq/README.md

 Model training can be started by running the google_seq2seq_train_jul_5_2017_1.sh script

 Also, a pretrained model checkpoint can be found at: http://deepchem.io.s3-website-us-west-1.amazonaws.com/trained_models/jul_5_2017_1.tar.gz.
 Copy the folder into model_working_directory.
-Then from within the train_options.json file, modify the vocab_target and vocab_source flag to the actual vocab path in the processed data folder
+Then from within the train_options.json file, modify the vocab_target and vocab_source flag to the path of "vocab" file in the processed data folder

 ## Model inference